MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/teams-usage-report.md

 ---
 # Microsoft Teams usage report

 The Teams usage report in the Microsoft Teams & Skype for Business Admin Center gives you an overview of the usage activity in Teams, including the number of active users and channels, so you can quickly see how many users across your organization are using Teams to communicate and collaborate.
-You get usage information for teams, showing you the number of active users and channels, guests, and messages for each team.
+You can view usage information for  teams, including the number of active users and channels, guests, and messages for each team.

 ![Screen shot of the Teams usage report in the Microsoft Teams & Skype for Business Admin Center](../media/teams-reports-teams-usage.png "Screen shot of the Teams usage report in the Microsoft Teams & Skype for Business Admin Center")